IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 ## Solution
 Go step by step.
 This tutorial demonstrates the following steps:
 1. Put the special code segments into a block that runs only when it is allowed to, rather than in the main loop of your sketch.
-2. Connect the alarm pin (named, SQW) of the DS3231 module to a pin on the Arduino that can be used for interrupts.
+2. Connect the alarm pin (named SQW) of the DS3231 module to a pin on the Arduino that can be used for interrupts.
 3. Set an alarm on the DS3231 clock.
 4. The Arduino's main loop can ignore the clock while it performs other tasks.
 5. When the alarm happens, the DS3231 will pull the Arduino pin "low", that is, to near-zero voltage.